Current Work

 • Description:

 Trauma-informed care (TIC) focuses on training healthcare staff to better support patients with complex needs by understanding and responding to the impact of trauma.
 In 2021, the American College of Surgeons developed a 4-hour TIC training program, which was piloted in 21 trauma centers across the U.S., including Zuckerberg San Francisco General Hospital.
-After the 2023 pilot, The Better Lab used human-centered design to assess how the curriculum was implemented and its effectiveness.
-We are now in the Ideation phase, creating new curriculum content and recommendations for local and national rollout.
+After the 2023 pilot, The Better Lab used human-centered design to assess how the curriculum was implemented and its effectiveness (Inspiration phase).
+We then completed the Ideation phase, creating new curriculum content and recommendations.
+We are now in the Implementation phase, piloting curriculum enhancements for local and national rollout.

 • Research Publications: